 This emitted light falls upon the base of the photo-transistor, causing it to switch-ON and conduct in a similar way to a normal bipolar transistor.

-The base connection of the photo-transistor can be left open for maximum sensitivity or connected to ground via a suitable external resistor to control the switching sensitivity making it more stable.
+The base connection of the photo-transistor can be left open (unconnected) for maximum sensitivity to the LEDs infra-red light energy or connected to ground via a suitable external high value resistor to control the switching sensitivity making it more stable and resistant to false triggering by external electrical noise or voltage transients.

 When the current flowing through the LED is interrupted, the infra-red emitted light is cut-off, causing the photo-transistor to cease conducting.
 The photo-transistor can be used to switch current in the output circuit.
 The spectral response of the LED and the photo-sensitive device are closely matched being separated by a transparent medium such as glass, plastic or air.
 Since there is no direct electrical connection between the input and output of an optocoupler, electrical isolation up to 10kV is achieved.